Richard Rhodes (sculptor)

-Richard Rhodes (born 1961) is a Seattle, Washington-based sculptor, stonemason, entrepreneur, and scholar of stonework worldwide.
+Richard Rhodes (born 1961) is an American sculptor, stonemason, entrepreneur, and scholar of stonework worldwide.

 Life and career

 Born in California, Rhodes studied acting at the London Academy of Music and Dramatic Art in 1981.
 Through his study of medieval ritual and research, Rhodes apprenticed as a stonemason in Siena, Italy, after graduate school.
 Working with the operative branch of the Freemason's guild in Siena, Rhodes studied the Sacred Geometries and the Sacred Rules of Bondwork as passed down through the medieval guild of the Freemasons.
 He was the first non-Italian in over 700 years to work as an apprentice under the Freemasons.
 Rhodes credits his guild training as a major influence in his sculptural practice.

 Rhodes is the founder of several Seattle-based businesses including Rhodesworks Design Studio, Rhodes Masonry and Rhodes Architectural Stone.